Here's what we know about COVID-19, the disease caused by the novel coronavirus, and how it may affect you and your baby.

 - Put at least six feet distance between yourself and others when out in public.

-- Wear a cloth face covering if you’re in public.
+- You may choose to wear a cloth face covering if you’re in public.
 The CDC recently updated its recommendation for cloth face coverings, which are meant to protect others in case you have or have been exposed to COVID-19.

 Should I still come into the office for my regular prenatal visits?